autotools-mirror/libtool/README.md

   - Any prerequisites of the above (such as m4, perl, tex)

-  Note that these bootstrapping dependencies are much stricter than those required to use a destributed release for your own packages.
+  Note that these bootstrapping dependencies are much stricter than those required to use a distributed release for your own packages.
   After installation, GNU Libtool is designed to work either standalone, or optionally with:
   - Autoconf 2.59 or later